ianmcorvidae/omdbapi-frontend/README.md

  * Build tools: this uses npm as a build tool as recommended by http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/, but something like Gulp or Grunt might be more practical.
+ * `location.hash` handling is rather rudimentary and could benefit from using a proper library if made any more complex

 ## License